just-the-docs/just-the-docs/docs/training/std-3.md

 {: .no_toc .text-delta }

 + Corruption: 1000
-+ Renegade Rank and Mortis Flag Required
++ Mortis Flag Required (If a militia member asks for a mortis flag give it to them, it's nbd)
 + Layer 2
 + Double the fun means around twice the reload time
 + Ideal for grav chute deployment